perry-birch/jester/doc/getting_started.md

 This document will be expanded to provide more info on:
 - Running actors inside of isolates
 - Defining behaviors for an actor
+- Scoping Messages
+	- Message scope should be named after the Pub library name to help ensure that collisions are avoided
+	- Names should also be defined in all caps which helps compact the hash for scope to fit 16 chars into a 64 bit value
+- Defining Commands and Events
 - Sending commands to an actor
 - Receiving responses from an actor